eclipse-iceoryx/iceoryx/doc/design/logging.md

 the end makes it safe to use since the compiler will complain if something else than a streaming operator or semicolon is used.

-#### Behavior before calling initLogger
+#### Behavior before calling Logger::init

-In order to have log messages before `initLogger` is called, the default logger is used with `LogLevel::INFO`.
+In order to have log messages before `Logger::init` is called, the default logger is used with `LogLevel::INFO`.
 It is up to the implementation of the default logger what to do with these messages.
 For iceoryx the default logger is the `ConsoleLogger` (this can be changed via the platform abstraction) which will print the log messages to the console.

-Although it is possible to use the logger without calling `initLogger`, this is not recommended.
+Although it is possible to use the logger without calling `Logger::init`, this is not recommended.
 This behaviour is only intended to catch important log messages from pre-main logger calls.